Ajaychander19/terminal-test-terrain/COMET/README.md

 ## FAQ

-I accidentally entered wrong PIN code and now COMET blocks on setup blinking with the SIM card signal : When the wrong PIN code is given, COMET will log an error to its log file and block the execution, blinking (1 second on, 1 second off) until the kit is shut down.
+I accidentally entered wrong PIN code and now COMET blocks on setup blinking with the SIM card signal.
+: When the wrong PIN code is given, COMET will log an error to its log file and block the execution, blinking (1 second on, 1 second off) until the kit is shut down.
 This is done to avoid blocking the SIM card.
-In this case first of all correct the PIN code in the [comet.sh](./comet.sh) script.
+In this case first of all correct the PIN code in the [comet.sh](./comet.sh) script (`PIN_CODE` variable).
 Then, to unlock the SIM card, boot COMET and enter the interactive mode by executing `comet.sh run-interactive`.
 You will be prompted if you want to initialize the module, type yes.
 Then you will be prompted to enter the PIN code.
 Enter it.
-If wasn't correct, the number of tries remaining will be shown.
+If it wasn't correct, the number of tries remaining will be shown.
 If you are prompted to choose the network mode the PIN code was accepted, you can skip the rest of initialization by pressing enter.
 Exit the interactive mode by typing stop or with CTRL+C. If you changed the PIN code in the [comet.sh](./comet.sh) script to the correct one, you can now safely reboot the kit.

+I accidentally used the wrong PIN 3 times and now my SIM card is blocked.
+: In this situation it is better to use a mobile phone rather than COMET to unlock the SIM.
+Put the locked SIM card in a powered off phone.
+After turning it on, you will be prompted to enter the PUK code twice (it can be found on the piece of plastic in which the SIM card comes).
+Then you will be prompted to choose a new SIM code.
+Enter it and remember to change the `PIN_CODE` variable in the [comet.sh](./comet.sh) script with the new PIN code.

 Where can I find the logs if something went wrong?
 : All the logs are located in the [logs](./logs) directory.
 If COMET doesn't respond to any